 May I decided not to accept a bid that I receive?
 You do not have to accept a bid; however, you must directly contact the sorority local chapter recruitment chair from which you receive the bid to decline it.

-What is the New Member Education Process?
+What is the New Member Program?
 This is a period between 6 to 8 weeks to help familiarize yourself with our history, traditions, values, and prepare you to be a contributing member to the sorority.

 What if I discover the sorority is the wrong one for me?
 Once you’ve accepted a bid, the new member process is designed to make sure you are ready to make a lifelong commitment to our sorority.
 If after initiation you decide we are not the sorority for you, you will need to contact our National Headquarters (HQ) to begin the disaffiliation process.

 Will I be hazed?
 Absolutely not!
 No chapter, colony, member, or alumna of Delta Phi Lambda Sorority shall condone hazing in any form, which is defined as any action taken or situation created, intentionally, whether on or off fraternity premises, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Activities included in this definition are:

 Any morally degrading or humiliating games and activities; and any other activities which are not consistent with academic achievement, fraternal law, ritual or policy or the regulations and policies of the educational institution or applicable state law.

 Any action or situation, which recklessly or intentionally endangers the mental or physical health and/or safety of an individual for the purpose of initiation or admission into or association with DPhiL.